 What Remains of Edith Finch

-What Remains of Edith Finch is a walking sim that has you play as the last surviving member of the Finch family.
-Following the death of her mother, Edith returns to her old family home which has been abandoned for years.
+What Remains of Edith Finch is a walking sim that has you playing as the last surviving member of the Finch family.
+After the death of her mother, Edith returns to her old family home, which has been abandoned for years.
 Here you learn more about a perceived family curse, in which all but one member of each generation die under unusual circumstances.

 Spyro: Reignited Trilogy

-The game’s story combines a series of Japanese folklore and tells the story of a land consumed by darkness, only savable by the sun goddess Amaterasu, who takes the form of a white wolf that you control.
-Gameplay is a mix of combat, platforming, and solving puzzles with use of Amaterasu’s celestial brush, which uses gestures in order to perform miracles.
+The gameplay is a mixture of combat, platforming, and solving puzzles with the use of Amaterasu’s celestial brush, which uses gestures to perform miracles.
 Okami HD has stood the test of time, maintaining the appeal of the original game and giving us another chance to marvel at its beautiful world.